amiller8045/osticket-prereqs/README.md

 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

+osTicket is an example of a system a company may use to keep track of issues and resolutions to those issues related products or services provided by that company.

 <h2>Environments and Technologies Used</h2>